 Planning & Working Papers - Working Paper 12-16 (en), (fr), (nl),

 This Working Paper presents the projection methodology for internal migration, which is integrated from 2016 in the population projections published by the Federal Planning Bureau and Statistics Belgium.
 The methodology is based on migration intensity between districts, rather than on emigration rates from one district to another.
 With migration intensity, not only is the population of the departure district taken into account (population at risk of moving) but also the population of the destination district (as a proxy for attractiveness).
 The short-term evolution of migration intensity is in line with the most recent trends observed in a series of preferential migration flows between districts.
 In the long term, migration intensity is assumed to be constant.

-Working Paper 10-16 (en),
+Planning & Working Papers - Working Paper 10-16 (en),

 Social protection for the costs of long‐term care (LTC) varies widely between countries, and to date there has been no systematic comparison of the experiences of people with LTC needs in different countries.
 In response to this information gap, the OECD and the European Commission (EC) have established a project to make quantitative comparisons of social protection for LTC in OECD and EU countries, using the typical cases approach.
 Social protection encompasses both cash benefits, conditional on long‐term care needs, and long‐term care services offered at no or subsidized cost to the user.
 A data collection questionnaire has been distributed.
 This report describes how the data for Belgium have been collected.
 The following schemes are taken into account: the allowance for the assistance of the elderly; the allowances for incontinence and for the chronically ill; the Flemish care insurance; the sickness and invalidity insurance for home nursing care and care in institutions; home care (not nursing care), regulated and subsidized by regional governments; and service vouchers.
 The data refer to the year 2015.